-- IP-HTTPS client: A computer that implements the IP over HTTPS (IP-HTTPS) Protocol and that initiates an IP-HTTPS connection to an IP-HTTPS server over TCP port 443. - IP-HTTPS server: A computer that implements the IP over HTTPS (IP-HTTPS) Protocol and listens and accepts IP-HTTPS connections from IP-HTTPS clients over TCP port 443. - IP-HTTPS endpoint: An entity that communicates to an IP-HTTPS client via the IP-HTTPS server. - Uniform Resource Identifier (URI): A resource identifier, which conforms to the rules for Uniform Resource Identifiers as defined in [RFC3986]. - MAY, SHOULD, MUST, SHOULD NOT, MUST NOT: These terms (in all caps) are used as described in [RFC2119].
+- IP-HTTPS client: A computer that implements the IP over HTTPS (IP-HTTPS) Protocol and that initiates an IP-HTTPS connection to an IP-HTTPS server over TCP port 443. - IP-HTTPS endpoint: An entity that communicates to an IP-HTTPS client via the IP-HTTPS server. - IP-HTTPS server: A computer that implements the IP over HTTPS (IP-HTTPS) Protocol and listens and accepts IP-HTTPS connections from IP-HTTPS clients over TCP port 443. - Uniform Resource Identifier (URI): A string that identifies a resource.
+The URI is an addressing mechanism defined in Internet Engineering Task Force (IETF) Uniform Resource Identifier (URI): Generic Syntax [RFC3986]. - MAY, SHOULD, MUST, SHOULD NOT, MUST NOT: These terms (in all caps) are used as defined in [RFC2119].
 All statements of optional behavior use either MAY, SHOULD, or SHOULD NOT.